 - Solid escape-proof doors.

 - Comes in 4 different sizes.

 Diggs Revol is made of high-quality materials, including high-grade aluminum, steel mesh wire, and reinforced plastic.
-The diamond-shaped mesh allows your dog to peek out the window during your trip.
-Thanks to its ergonomic handles and two wheels, it’s easily transported, and it can collapse flat in seconds.
+The diamond-shaped mesh lets your dog peek out the window during your trip.
+Thanks to its ergonomic handles and two wheels, it’s easily transported and can collapse flat in seconds.

 The doors are escape-proof to prevent any unexpected visitors in your front seat.
 The garage-style door helps pups feel more comfortable getting into the crate, especially injured or older dogs.
 It also features an adjustable puppy divider which allows this crate to grow with your dog.

-We love the rounded frame on this crate to prevent paws from being pinched.
+We love the rounded frame on this crate to prevent paws from getting pinched.
 It’s also easy to clean if your puppy has an accident.
-There’s even a ceiling hatch for easy access if you want to give your dog a treat or a quick petting.
+There’s even a ceiling hatch for easy access if you want to give your dog a treat or a quick pet.